code-423n4/2024-03-pooltogether/README.md

 ## Miscellaneous

-Employees of [SPONSOR NAME] and employees' family members are ineligible to participate in this audit.
+Employees of PoolTogether and employees' family members are ineligible to participate in this audit.